About us

 Upcoming events

 BHS Baseball Field, Institute Road, Burlington, VT, USWe will meet in the parking lot by the Burlington High School baseball field at 10 AM and head over to Arthur Park to view the sea caves.
 The water has to be frozen to view the sea caves and go up close.
-We will then head over to Rock Point Park and do a ~2.5-mile loop using the Marsh Beach trail, Lone Rock Point trail, and Sunset Ridge trail.
-We will close the loop using the universal access trail after visiting the outdoor chapel.
+We will then head over to Ethan Allen Park and do the ~2.0-mile loop along the ridge trail.

 Yaktrax or microspikes are required.
 Please leave your pup at home.